Tribes: Aerial Assault: Story

 It is the year 3945 A.C. (five years after the events of Tribes 2).
 On the frontier "Wilderzone" of human space, hardy neo-barbarian tribes compete for possession of new worlds.
 Tribal warriors enter combat in powered armor, relying on skill and bravery to win glory.
 BioDerm Hordes have started to invade tribal space.
 Though the tribes boast of being the finest warriors humanity has ever produced, they face a genetically modified race that has literally bred itself for battle.
 The stakes are epic, and the Wilderzone is aflame with a new kind of war.
 The player controls J. Ransom, a recently recruited newblood.
 After a training segment, the story follows J. Ransom through missions to fight off the BioDerm horde and keep control of tribal space.

 Development

 Like Halo: Combat Evolved the year before, Sierra had hoped that gameplay elements popular on the PC would translate well to console and would catch on with a much bigger audience.
 Unlike the Xbox however, the PlayStation required an external device for online connection, which despite the console's success, limited the game's potential audience.
 In addition, PlayStation online functionality did not arrive in Europe until June 2003, and Ethernet ports were not added to the PlayStation 2 until 2004.

+Sierra Entertainment was the publisher for Tribes: Aerial Assault.
+Tribes: Aerial Assault was developed by Inevitable Entertainment, as Tribes: Aerial Assault was a port from the PC game Tribes 2, essentially making it a simplified Tribes 2 for the PlayStation 2 console.

 In early November 2008, Sierra shut down the online servers for 21 games, including Tribes: Aerial Assault.
 In 2015, the game was released as freeware by Hi-Rez Studios.